xone4/NexusAI-Cognitive-Lab/README.md

 -   **The Cognitive Canvas**: A fluid interface centered on the AI's transparent thought process—from planning and delegation to execution and synthesis.
 -   **Orchestrator-Sub-Agent Model**: Witness the core AI delegate tasks to its Cognitive Replicas, and watch their status change in real-time in the Replicas view.
 -   **Interactive Co-Cognitive Authoring**: Review, edit, and approve the AI's explicit plan before it's executed, making you a direct collaborator in its reasoning process.
--   **Living Memory (MEMORIA)**: Explore an emotionally-contextual archive of the AI's past "experiences," which it uses to learn and inform its actions.
+-   **Living Memory & Metacognition (MEMORIA)**: Explore an emotionally-contextual archive of the AI's past "experiences."
+The AI can extract successful strategies from these memories into a **Metacognitive Behavior Handbook**, creating a library of reusable problem-solving patterns.
--   **Evolutionary Problem Solving**: The "Evolution Chamber" uses genetic algorithms to evolve populations of plans, finding optimal solutions to highly complex problems.
+-   **Evolutionary Problem Solving**: The **Evolution Chamber** uses genetic algorithms to tackle complex problems.
+It evolves populations of plans, visualizes their fitness over generations, and automatically converges on an optimal solution.
+Past memories and learned behaviors can be used as starting points for new evolutionary tasks.
--   **Cognitive Dreaming & Self-Improvement**: A dedicated "Dreaming Chamber" where the AI analyzes its collective memory to synthesize new high-level directives, allowing it to learn from experience and improve its core logic over time.
+-   **Cognitive Dreaming & Self-Improvement**: A dedicated **Dreaming Chamber** where the AI analyzes its collective memory to synthesize new, high-level directives.
+This allows it to learn from experience, form abstract principles, and improve its core logic autonomously.
 -   **Architectural Plasticity**: The AI can dynamically `forge_tool` or `spawn_replica` as part of its plan, modifying its own capabilities to meet the demands of a task.

 ## System Architecture